 These sandals are so easy to put on that you can literally walk into them.
 No bending over required at all!
 The grip on the bottom of the sandal provides extra traction making them just as suitable for the shops as they are for the beach.

 Whether you like it or not; pregnancy brings with it a whole lot of aches and pains.
-Here are some extra resources to help you deal with your larger body.
+Here is an extra resource to help you deal with your aching body:

 You know the drill, leave me any questions, comments, love or hate in the comments below!